theandrew168/bloggulus-svelte/README.md

 npm run build
 ```

-To run this compiled version of the project locally, run `node` directly:
+Then, to run the built / compiled version of the project locally, run `node` directly:

 ```
 NODE_ENV=development ORIGIN=http://127.0.0.1:3000 node build